Burnsville Real Estate

 Simply make your selection and see instant results within your price range:

-Located about 15 miles south of downtown Minneapolis, Burnsville is a Dakota County city that had a population of 60,306 as of the 2010 Census.
-Situated on the south bank of the Minnesota River, this lovely community is well known for its regional mall, the Burnsville Center, which attracts people from all over the Minneapolis-St. Paul area.
+Located about 15 miles south of downtown Minneapolis, Burnsville is located in Dakota County and home to just over 60,000 residents.
+Situated on the south bank of the Minnesota River, this lovely community is well known for its The Burnsville Center, a regional mall which attracts people from all over the Minneapolis-St. Paul area.

 This community was originally settled by members of the Dakota Nation.
 Later, Europeans came to settle the area, where it grew into a rural Irish farming community.